background

 • One UI 8 also brings better accessibility additions, along with an updated look in several apps.

 Samsung's One UI 8 might not be the big overhaul that One UI 7 turned out to be.
-But the Android 16-based update still brings some minor improvements and other new changes throughout Samsung's UI.
+But following One UI 8 Beta 1 to the current Android 16-based stable update, it brings some minor improvements and other new changes throughout Samsung's UI.
 So, if you are wondering what's actually new in the update, here's a quick look at all the One UI 8 features that are worth knowing about.

 New Samsung DeX Experience